Bhanu Uday

-Bhanu Uday is an Indian film and television actor, best known for his role of Aryan Khanna, in STAR One's television series, Special Squad.
+Bhanu Uday is an Indian film and television actor, best known for his role of Aryan Khanna in STAR One's television series, Special Squad.

 He played the role of Dr. Karan in Sony Pal's show Hamari Sister Didi.
 He was also seen as Rajaram Gaikwad in &TV's show Meri Awaaz Hi Pehchaan Hai.

 Early life and family

 Bhanu Uday, born on 16 October 1980, was brought up in Jammu.
 His father is former Union Home Secretary and IAS officer Anil Goswami and his mother is a lawyer.
 He received his primary education from Jammu and passed his 12th standard.
 After that he moved to Delhi and joined Hans Raj College.
 Later he joined National School of Drama passing out in 2004 and started acting.

-He married actress Shalini Khanna in 2014, and their son was born in March 2016.
+He married actress Shalini Khanna in 2014, and their son, Tathagat, was born in March 2016.
+Later, they had a daughter named Shambhavi.

 Career

 Bhanu played small roles in Bollywood films like Lakshya (2004) and Dhokha (2007).
 He acted in the Indo-US production Unfreedom, where he played Hussain.
 He was seen in the 2012 horror film, Machhli Jal Ki Rani Hai.

 He is best known for playing the role of Aryan Khanna, Assistant Commissioner of Police and leader of Special Squad group in Star One's Special Squad.

-He also acted in the television series named Har Kadam Par Shaque (Series named Specials @ 10), aired on Sony Entertainment Channel, Rusty in Doordarshan series Ek Tha Rusty (2012).
+He also acted in the television series named Har Kadam Par Shaque (Series named Specials @ 10), aired on Sony Entertainment Channel and played an adult Rusty season 3 of Doordarshan series Ek Tha Rusty (2014 - 2015).